 Once all patties are formed, lightly season with sea salt and ground black pepper.
 Or, for some extra flavor, use this homemade seasoning salt instead.

 - Once grill is hot, place the patties on the hot zone of the grill.
 Do not close the lid and let cook for 3-5 minutes.

 - Flip the patties and cook another 3-5 minutes, uncovered, on the high zone.

 - Then, flip the patties once more but also move to the medium-low zone.
 Cover and cook patties until internal temperature reaches 160 degrees, about 3-5 minutes.

-- Once patties are at 160 degrees F, add cheese slices, if using cheese, and cover an additional minute to let melt.
+Once patties are at 160 degrees F (see notes on internal temperature), add cheese slices, if using cheese, and cover an additional minute to let melt.
 Quickly remove the patties from the grill and let sit 3 minutes before serving.

 Prepare the burger as you wish using the optional toppings listed above.
 We really enjoy a simple combo of mashed avocado, cheese and lettuce.
 So simple.
 So good.